Mutahir-15/Marketplace-Technical-Foundation--AVION/README.md

 all the necessary information about the website, its services, problem-solving approach, market opportunity, and a call to action.

 ✨ Key Outcome:
-A polished application, an in-depth final report, and a successful project demonstration.
+A polished application, an in-depth final report, and a successful project demonstration with password protected Admin dashboard.

-# JazakAllah Honorable Faculty for providing this quality environment full of challenges, thrill and Fun. ❤❤
+# JazakAllah Honorable Faculty for providing this quality environment full of challenges, thrill and Fun.
+Results the final Product. ❤❤